Successful practices to help you lower taxes in your investment portfolio

 1. Buy and Hold

 Taxable investment accounts are ideal for buy and hold investors who don’t plan to trade frequently.
 By doing that investors will minimize trading costs and harvest long-term capital gains when they decide to sell their investments.
-Long-term capital gains are taxable at the favorable rate of 0%, 15% or 20% plus 3.8% Medicare surcharge.
+Long-term capital gains are taxable at a favorable rate of 0%, 15% or 20% plus 3.8% Medicare surcharge.
 In contrast, short-term gains for securities held less than a year are taxed at the higher ordinary income level.

 2. Invest in Municipal Bonds